Life is good for Penguins forward Rowney

 The trick now, for Rowney, is to do what he can to help make sure the Penguins still are playing when his child is born in about six weeks.

-Rowney has been a capable fill-in in the bottom six, comfortably playing either center or right wing, being a positive possession player, killing penalties and ranking second on the team in faceoff winning percentage.
+Rowney has been a capable fill-in in the bottom six, comfortably playing center or right wing, being a positive possession player, killing penalties and ranking second on the team in faceoff winning percentage.

 He hasn't been a game-changer offensively, recording a goal and three assists in 23 games, and he probably never will be.
 His job is to focus on the small details of the game that all good teams take care of.